mateuszmalinowski/Structured_Joint_Embedding/README.md

 class* = \argmax_\{cl \in test_class} F(input_embedding(im), output_embedding(cl))
 ```

+This approach follows an intuition: similar classes exhibit similar output embeddings
+(for instance similar classes have similar attributes, or similar wiki descriptions,
+or similar word2vec representation).
+Next, a compatibility between image
+representations (input embeddings) and the corresponding class representations
+(output embeddings) must be learnt.

 # Structured Joint Embedding (SJE)
 The objective function is a binary ranking loss that separates positive
 compatibilities from negative compatibilities